irisnet/irismod/modules/service/spec/01_state.md

 ## ServiceInvocation

-The `RequestContext` object represents a basic context in which the requests are initiated.
+`RequestContext` represents a basic context in which the requests are initiated.

 ```go
 type RequestContext struct {